JTovalin10/project-adam/docs/genesis-timeline.md

 - Skipping basic sorting/searching algorithms (Quick Sort, Merge Sort, Binary Search) as these are already mastered from NeetCode
 - Red-Black Tree is the most challenging project in this phase - self-balancing requires careful rotation logic
-- All projects include comprehensive testing and memory leak checking
+- All projects include comprehensive unit testing (GoogleTest), memory leak checking, and header file documentation per Google C++ Style Guide
 - Each project builds understanding for networking and systems programming

 ---